Fulco di Verdura: Personal life

 According to the British interior decorator Nicholas Haslam, Fulco was a lover of Simon Fleet or Harry Carnes, his real name.
 Simon had worked as an actor and designer.
-Fulco later met Tom Parr, an interior decorator who was a friend and business partner of David Nightingale Hicks and later head of Colefax and Fowler.
+Fulco later met Tom Parr, an interior decorator who was a friend and business partner of David Hicks and later head of Colefax and Fowler.
 They stayed together until Fulco's death.

 Retirement and death

 In 1973, Fulco sold his stake in his business to Alfano and retired to London where he continued to sketch and paint until his death in 1978.

 He never married and had no children and so with him, the Santostefano della Cerda family died out.
 He had arranged for his ashes to be brought to Palermo after his death and kept in the family tomb at the Cimitero di Sant'Orsola in Palermo.